supervisely/developer-portal/app-development/create-import-app/create-import-app-without-template-gui.md

 7. Create ProjectThumbnail to show result project with link to it.
 8. Combine all button, output text, progress and project thumbnail .
 9. Create layout by combining all created cards into one container.
-10. Initialize app object with layout as a parameter.
+10. Initialize app object with layout as an argument.

 ```python
 # Create GUI